NA-MIC/ProjectWeek/PW28_2018_GranCanaria/README.md

 ## Preparatory Videoconferences

-- Google Hangouts: To join the videoconference, click [here](https://meet.google.com/wzh-syuy-otj) on Tuesdays, 10am Boston time
+- Google Hangouts: To join the videoconference, click [here](https://meet.google.com/wzh-syuy-otj) on Tuesdays, 10am Boston time, starting April 24, 2018
-- Conference call notes are available [here](PreparatoryMeetingsNotes.md).
+- Conference call notes: To access these, click [here](PreparatoryMeetingsNotes.md).

 ## Program

 ## Projects
+These will be decided based on the discussions in the preparatory videoconferences

 ## Registrants